The 20 Best Polydactyly Doctors Near Me in Baltimore, MD

 English

 Dr. Tao Wang is an associate professor of pediatrics at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include global developmental delays and intellectual disability neurobehavioral disorders in children, and genetic and genomic syndromes and inborn errors of metabolism.
 Dr. Wang earned his M.D. from Zhongshan Medical University in China and a Ph.D. in human genetics from Johns Hopkins University.
 He completed his residency in pediatrics at Tufts -New England Medical Center Hospitals and performed fellowships in clinical genetics at Johns Hopkins University School of Medicine and clinical biochemical genetics at Kennedy Krieger Institute.
 His research interests include x-linked intellectual disabilities (XLID), autism spectrum disorders (ASDs) and inborn errors of metabolism of the central nervous system.
 Dr. Wang is the associate director of the Medical Genetics Residency and Fellowship Program and a preceptor in the Predoctoral Training Program in Human Genetics.
 Dr. Wang is rated as an Experienced provider by MediFind in the treatment of Polydactyly.
-His top areas of expertise are Isovaleric Acidemia, Hypoplasia of the Tibia with Polydactyly, Polydactyly, and Beta-Ketothiolase Deficiency.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses FG Syndrome, Isovaleric Acidemia, Hypoplasia of the Tibia with Polydactyly, and Polydactyly.
+Dr. Wang is board certified in American Board Of Pediatrics and American Board Of Medical Genetics And Genomics.

 Experienced in Polydactyly